Pizzaandy/Gobo/README.md

 ```

 ## How does it work?
 Gobo is written in C# and compiles to a self-contained binary using Native AOT in .NET 8.
-This may change in the future!

-Gobo uses [Antlr4](https://www.antlr.org/)-generated code to parse GML and convert it into an abstract syntax tree.
-There is no officially-documented format for GML's syntax tree, so Gobo uses a format similar to TypeScript's AST.
-The grammar spec has been designed to only handle valid GML code, barring a few exceptions, to ensure correctness.
+Gobo uses a custom GML parser to read your code and ensure that formatted code is equivalent to the original.
+The parser is context-free and accepts a superset of valid GML.
+The goal is to eventually add error recovery and a "strict" mode that only accepts compilable GML.
+There is no officially-documented format for GML's syntax tree, so Gobo uses a format similar to JavaScript parsers.

-Gobo uses a modified implementation of Prettier's printing algorithm to make decisions about wrapping lines and printing comments.
-The implementation of the "Doc" printing algorithm is taken from [CSharpier](https://github.com/belav/csharpier).
+Gobo converts your code into an intermediate "Doc" format to make decisions about wrapping lines and printing comments.
+The doc printing algorith is taken from [CSharpier](https://github.com/belav/csharpier), which is itself adapted from Prettier.